Asymptotic properties of Bernstein estimators on the simplex: The models

 For a density $f$ supported on $\mathcal{S}$, we define the Bernstein density estimator of $f$ by

-where $(m-1)! / (m-1+d)!$ is just a scaling factor proportional to the inverse of the volume of the hypercube $\big(\tfrac{\bb{k}}{m}, \tfrac{\bb{k} + 1}{m}\big] \leqdef \big(\frac{k_1}{m}, \frac{k_1 + 1}{m}\big] \times \dots \times \big(\frac{k_d}{m}, \frac{k_d + 1}{m}\big]$.
+where $(m-1+d)! / (m-1)!$ is just a scaling factor proportional to the inverse of the volume of the hypercube $(\bb{k} / m, (\bb{k} + 1) / m] \leqdef (k_1 / m, (k_1 + 1) / m] \times \dots \times (k_d / m, (k_d + 1) / m]$.
 The reader can easily verify that $\hat{f}_{n,m}$ is a proper density function using the identity

-If we replace the factor $(m-1)! / (m-1+d)!$ by $m^d$ for mathematical convenience in \eqref{eq:histogram.estimator}, then $\hat{f}_{n,m}$ would still be asymptotically a density.
-The asymptotic results proved in this paper are the same under both definitions of the density estimator.
+If we replace the factor $(m-1+d)! / (m-1)!$ by $m^d$ for mathematical convenience in \eqref{eq:histogram.estimator}, then $\hat{f}_{n,m}$ would still be asymptotically a density.
+The asymptotic results proved in this paper are almost the same under both definitions of the density estimator: the factor $d (d - 1) f(\bb{x}) / 2$ in \eqref{eq:def:b.x} disappears if we replace $(m-1+d)! / (m-1)!$ by $m^d$ in \eqref{eq:histogram.estimator}.

 \begin{remark} An alternative way to write the Bernstein density estimator \eqref{eq:histogram.estimator} is as a specific finite mixture of Dirichlet densities: